Local physicians urge vaccination ahead of peak flu season

 ROCHESTER, N.Y.
 (WROC) — As we enter flu season, doctors are keeping an eye on the prevalence of the virus this year.

-From a pharmacists’ perspective, Irondequoit Pharmacy is seeing steady traffic of those looking to get their shots.
+From a pharmacists’ perspective, Irondequoit Pharmacy is seeing steady traffic from those looking to get their shots.

 “This is really the time people are starting to think about their flu shots as the weather starts to get colder,” said owner Dr. Dave Seelman.